Edveika/Udemy-HTML-CSS/chair.md

 }
 ```

-* Testimonials textbox uses 2 Grid cells, 1 is left for the image
+* Testimonials text box uses 2 Grid cells, 1 is left for the image

 ```css
 .testimonial-box {